Speed of extinction for continuous state branching processes in subcritical L\'evy environments: the strongly and intermediate regimes: Introduction and main results

 \subsection{Main results}

-We are now ready to state our main results which are devoted to the speed of the survival probability of CBLEs and the characterisation of the CBLE conditioned on survival, also known as $Q$-process, in either the strongly or intermediate subcritical regimes.
-As we will see below, in these regimes the probability of survival decays exponentially contrary to the critical case (see Theorem 1 in \cite{bansaye2021extinction}) where the rate is of the polynomial type.
-Such behaviour is inherited from the Esscher transform \eqref{eq_medida_Essher}.
+We are now ready to state our main results.
 In order to introduce our main results we require some technical assumptions on the branching mechanism and on the environment which will control the event of survival.
 Let us start with the strongly subcritical regime where some assumptions on the branching mechanism and on the environment are required.
-For the environment, we assume \eqref{eq_moments} up to $\vartheta^+ =1$, which guarantee the existence of exponential positive moments on $[0,1]$, together with $\Phi_\xi'(0)<0$ and $\Phi_\xi'(1)<0$.
+For the environment, we assume Assumption \ref{eq_moments} up to $\vartheta =1$, which guarantee the existence of exponential positive moments on $[0,1]$, together with $\Phi_\xi'(0)<0$ and $\Phi_\xi'(1)<0$.
 The latter guarantees the use of the Esscher transform at $\theta=1$ in \eqref{eq_medida_Essher}, and that the L\'evy environment is strongly subcritical.

-For the branching mechanism, we require two conditions: the so-called Grey's condition, i.e.
+For the branching mechanism, we require two conditions: Assumption \ref{eq_xlogx} for the L\'evy measure $\mu$ and the so-called Grey's condition, i.e. \begin{assumption} the function $\psi_0$ satisfies

-which guarantees that the process $Z$ is absorbed at $0$, $\mathbb{P}_z$-a.s., for $z>0$, see Corollary 4.4 in \cite{he2018continuous}; and the $x\log x$-moment condition for the L\'evy measure $\mu$ \eqref{eq_xlogx} which also appears in the discrete setting to study the long-term behaviour of branching processes in a strongly subcritical random environment (see e.g. Theorem 1.1 in \cite{afanasyevstrongly}) and ensure the existence of a limiting distribution of a CBLE with immigration which is implicit under the Esscher transform of the CBLE $Z$.
+\end{assumption} The latter assumption guarantees that the process $Z$ is absorbed at $0$, $\mathbb{P}_z$-a.s., for $z>0$, see Corollary 4.4 in \cite{he2018continuous}.
+It is important to note that Grey's condition is a necessary and sufficient condition for absorption, with positive probability, both for CSBPs (see Grey \cite{grey1974asymptotic}) and for CBLEs (see Theorem 4.1 in \cite{he2018continuous}).
+On the other hand, the $x\log x$-moment condition for the L\'evy measure $\mu$ is a necessary and sufficient condition for the ergodicity of the CBLE with immigration which is implicit under the Esscher transform of $Z$.
+The $x\log x$-moment condition also appears in the discrete setting to study the long-term behaviour of branching processes in a strongly subcritical random environment (see e.g. Theorem 1.1 in \cite{afanasyevstrongly}).

-It is important to note that Grey's condition \eqref{eq:grey} is a necessary and sufficient condition for absorption, with positive probability, both for CSBPs (see Grey \cite{grey1974asymptotic}) and for CBLEs (see Theorem 4.1 in \cite{he2018continuous}).